26 killed in fiery attack on bar in southern Mexico

 Vanessa Galindo Blas, 32, said her husband died in the fire.
 She sat shouting: “He didn’t deserve this.
 Why did they do this to me?
 I don’t to be here.
 I want to be with you.”

-She said her 29-year-old husband, Erick Hernández Galindo, worked as the DJ in the bar and left behind three children.
+She said her 29-year-old husband, Erick Hernández Enriquez, worked as the DJ in the bar and left behind three children aged 4, 5 and 10.

+“I don’t know how to tell my children,” Galindo Blas wept, as her sister-in-law, Vanesa Hernandez, held her and sobbed.
+“He worked honorably for his children — that was the only reason he was in that place.”

+Another victim at the ill-fated bar was Habib Ojeda Sierra, 23, a grocery store worker who left two children behind.

+His aunt, Alicia Sierra, expressed the same disbelief that anyone could have sealed her nephew, who was asthmatic, inside a burning building.

+“They are cowards who don’t value human lives.
+Why didn’t they let them out?”
+Sierra said outside the office where identifications of the bodies were being confirmed.
+“If they had some problem with the owner, why didn’t they go after him?”

 Among the dead were two Filipino sailors.
-Ramón Guzman, the agent for the ship Caribe Lisa, brought the passports for the two men who were on leave and had been unaccounted for.
+Ramón Guzman, the agent for the ship Caribe Lisa, said the two men had gone on shore leave after their ship arrived from Houston, and did not return.
+They were among those confirmed dead at the bar.

 “This is the most inhuman thing possible,” López Obrador said.

-Note: This story has been corrected to show that the name of the dead DJ was Erick Hernández Enriquez.